How to get to Katherine Gorge in Nitmiluk National Park from Darwin

 Nitmiluk Tours - Cruises & Helicopter Flights

-Cruise Tours Relax as you cruise
+Cruise Tours Relax as you cruise the waters of the Nitmiluk Gorge

-dreamtime.
-Nitmiluk Tours have a variety of boat cruises to suit
+variety of boat cruises to suit everyone, depending on the time

-everyone, depending on the time you have and the activities you’d
+you have and the activities you’d like to undertake.
+All cruises

-like to undertake.
-All cruises have a cultural aspect, allowing
+have a cultural aspect, allowing passengers to understand and appreciate

-passengers to understand and appreciate more about the areas traditional
+more about the areas traditional owners, the Jawoyn people.
+Please

-frequency may vary due to seasonality and river conditions.
-Guests
+note, cruise departure times and frequency may vary due to seasonality

-are advised to check cruise departure times before arrival at the
+and river conditions.
+Guests are advised to check cruise departure

-Gorge or on booking.
+times before arrival at the Gorge or on booking.

 The essential cultural cruise, Nitnit Dreaming incorporates travel